Inria-Empenn/lesion-segmentation-challenge-miccai21/README.md

 The `preprocess/` directory contains information to preprocess the data.

-`SUBMISSION_GUIDELINES.md` explains how to submit your method on the [VIP platform](https://www.creatis.insa-lyon.fr/vip/).
+Instructions to submit your method on [the VIP platform](https://www.creatis.insa-lyon.fr/vip/) will be added soon.